-UNMISS acknowledges receipt of the interoffice memorandum reference OIOS-2023-00884 dated 30 May 2023 requesting a response to the draft report on the outcome evaluation of UNMISS' contribution to strengthening the rule of law and accountability in South Sudan.
+UNMISS acknowledges receipt of the interoffice memorandum reference OIOS-2023-00884 dated 30 May 2023 requesting a response to the draft report on the outcome evaluation of the contribution of UNMISS to strengthening the rule of law and accountability in South Sudan.

-UNMISS accepts the recommendations of the draft report while noting that the Mission has already taken steps to meet the requirements to strengthen partnerships to leverage comparative advantages with the UNCT (rec.
-2), including through the creation of joint strategics and programming, as well as dissemination of integrated guidance.
-In parallel, UNMISS continues to participate and capitalize on existing or recently established networks, including the ROL Focal Point Network, Sector-Working Groups, and internal CSO task force to ensure a comprehensive and inclusive rule of law and human rights programming and support.
+UNMISS accepts the recommendations of the draft report while noting that the Mission has already taken steps to meet the requirements to strengthen partnerships to leverage comparative advantages with the United Nations country team (recommendation 2), including through the creation of joint strategics and programming, as well as dissemination of integrated guidance.
+In parallel, UNMISS continues to participate and capitalize on existing or recently established networks, including the Rule of Law Focal Point Network, sector working groups and an internal civil society organization task force to ensure comprehensive and inclusive rule of law and human rights programming and support.

-Concerning the recommendation that UNMISS coordinate with the UNCT and GORSS rule of law and accountability partners to conduct a capacity assessment (rec.
-3), UNMISS accepts the recommendation.
-However, the Mission would like to underline that capacity development remains a nationally-owned process under the responsibility of the GORSS.
-The UNCT and UNMISS have the responsibility of assisting in the development of national capacities, while also ensuring adherence to international norms, standards, and UN principles.
-For this reason, the Mission can only commit to advocating for and engaging national partners, including the MoJCA and the judiciary, to support the development of strategics and joint capacity assessment.
+Concerning the recommendation that UNMISS coordinate with the United Nations country team and Government of South Sudan rule of law and accountability partners to conduct a capacity assessment (recommendation 3), UNMISS accepts the recommendation.
+However, the Mission would like to underline that capacitydevelopment remains a nationally owned process under the responsibility of the Government of South Sudan.
+The United Nations country team and UNMISS have the responsibility of assisting in the development of national capacities, while also ensuring adherence to international norms, standards and United Nations principles.
+For this reason, the Mission can only commit to advocating for and engaging national partners, including the Ministry of Justice and Constitutional Affairs and the judiciary, to support the development of strategics and joint capacity assessment.

-Please find attached the Mission's comments on the recommendations and opportunities for improvement as provided in the UNMISS Action Plan for Implementation of the Recommendations.
+Please find attached the Mission's comments on the recommendations and opportunities for improvement as provided in the UNMISS action plan for implementation of the recommendations.